mnemnion/marmalade/intro.md

 * The Markdown may be extended, but only in the same way as any other code: by specifying a macro template and expanding it from provided code.
 It is the macro-expanded Markdown which is tangled and woven.

 * Corollary: the Markdown is macro expanded before anything in a code block.

-* We should maintain a set of canonical macro patterns for languages, to encourage mutual compatibility in source and tangled code.

 * Corollary: the Markdown macro will be standard.
 There should be no reason to include it.
 Because Clojure is the implementation language, and has a defined reader macro syntax, this is already true of Clojure(Script).

 * The weaver should visit all internal links in search of code.
 Some tag in HTML form should be provided so that fully-marked-up links, so tagged, will also be followed in search of exterior code.

 * If exterior code is requested, it is added to the source as a fenced code block.
 The tangle will preserve the link directly above the code block.
 Some sensible effort will be made to infer the code format from the file extension.
+This is to be done before macro expansion, so that if there are macros in the exterior code, they will be expanded.

+* We should maintain a set of canonical macro patterns for languages, to encourage mutual compatibility in source and tangled code.

 * No mechanism for transclusion on the file level will be provided.
 The file structure of the Markdown is the file structure of the tangle.
 Working around this using the tagged-link method will leave a broken link in your tangle.